 Ronnie Owen: “I could name some of your clients.”

 Dennis’ eyes widened.
-He was deciding whether or not Ronnie would throw his own brother Jerry under a bus in order to bring an end to the Headliners.
+He was deciding whether or not Ronnie would throw his own brother Jerry under a bus in order to win his case.
 He had had dealings with Jerry in the purchasing of girls, foreign girls looking for a new life in the city, young girls, under age girls for particular parties with particular tastes, boys too.
 Ronnie wouldn’t want that kind of dirty laundry aired in court surely?
 The Cappy had fought hard to make sure that that kind of knowledge of his brother didn’t become public.
-Dennis wondered then how far Ronnie was willing to go to win the case for his client.
-Now that he had Dennis pulling back in fear Ronnie ended his questioning before the City Prosecutor could raise any objections.
+Now that he had Dennis pulling back in fear Ronnie ended his questioning before the City Prosecutor could raise any more objections.